matynjr/matynjr/README.md

 - 🌱 I’m currently looking for work as a **Front-end software developer**

-- 👯 I’m looking to collaborate on **any open source front end react projects**
+- 👯 I’m looking to collaborate on **any open source front end React projects**

 - 👨‍💻 All of my projects are available at [martinmuganzi.netlify.app/](martinmuganzi.netlify.app/)